forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 ## Going Live

-When you're ready to go live,
+When you're ready to go live, you just have to enter your live API key in the `snipcart_live_api_key` field in the `site/config.toml` file, or in your **Site Params** in Forestry.

+{{% tip %}}
+In order to generate a live API key, you will need to enter billing information and connect a payment gateway.

+For more information, view [Snipcart's "going live" docs](https://docs.snipcart.com/testing/going-live)
+{{% /tip %}}

 ## Additional Features